HYPERDIRE: HYPERgeometric functions DIfferential REduction: MATHEMATICA based packages for differential reduction of generalized hypergeometric functions pFq, F1,F2,F3,F4: Conclusion

 \section{Conclusion}

-The differential reduction algorithm \cite{theorem} allows one to compare Horn-type hypergeometric functions with parameters whose values differ by integer.
-In this paper, we have presented the Mathematica based package {\bf HYPERDIRE} for differential reduction of the generalized hypergeometric functions $_{p+1}F_p$ and Appell functions $F_1,F_2,F_3$ and $F_4$ to a set of basis functions, defined by Eqs. (\ref{decomposition}), (\ref{reductionf1}), (\ref{reductionf234}), respectively.
-These functions are closely related with a large class of Feynman Diagrams \cite{FD}.
-In contrast to existing packages, our package performs reduction of hypergeometric functions before $\ep$-expansion and works with arbitrary values of parameters.
-The package could be easy extended to other Horn-type hypergeometric functions by adding new modules.
+The differential-reduction algorithm \cite{theorem} allows one to compare Horn-type hypergeometric functions with parameters whose values differ by integers.
+In this paper, we presented the Mathematica-based package {\bf HYPERDIRE} for the differential reduction of the generalized hypergeometric functions $_{p+1}F_p$ and the Appell functions $F_1,F_2,F_3,$ and $F_4$ to sets of basis functions, defined by Eqs. (\ref{decomposition}), (\ref{reductionf1}), (\ref{reductionf234}), respectively.
+These functions are closely related to a large class of Feynman diagrams \cite{FD}.
+In contrast to existing packages, our package performs the reduction of hypergeometric functions before the $\ep$ expansion and works with arbitrary values of parameters.
+This package could be easily extended to other Horn-type hypergeometric functions by adding new modules.

-As an illustration of our approach, we considered a few examples, namely the Feynman diagrams shown in Figs.~\ref{diagrams}-\ref{diagrams3} with arbitrary powers of propagators and space-time dimension.
+As an illustration of our approach, we considered a few examples \cite{reduction:our:1,reduction:our:2} with arbitrary powers of propagators and space-time dimension \cite{dimreg}.

-{\bf Acknowledgments.} \\ We are grateful to A.~Davydychev, A.~Grozin, A.~Isaev, A.~Kotikov, O.~Krotikova, G.~Somogyi, V.~Spiridonov, O.~Tarasov, O.~Veretin, B.F.L~Ward, S.~Yost for useful discussions, and G.~Sandukovskaya for careful reading of the manuscript.
-M.Y.K.'s research was supported in part by the Russian Foundation for Basic Research RFFI through Grant No.~12-02-31703 and by the Heisenberg-Landau Program.
+{\bf Acknowledgments.} \\ We are grateful to A.~Davydychev, A.~Grozin, A.~Isaev, A.~Kotikov, G.~Somogyi, V.~Spiridonov, O.~Tarasov, O.~Veretin, B.F.L~Ward and S.~Yost for useful discussions, and to G.~Sandukovskaya for carefully reading the manuscript.
+The work of V.V.B. was supported in part by the Russian Foundation for Basic Research RFFI through Grant No.~12-02-31703 and by the Heisenberg-Landau Program.
 This work was supported in part by the German Federal Ministry for Education and Research BMBF through Grant No.\ 05H12GUE and by the German Research Foundation DFG through the Collaborative Research Centre No.~676 {\it Particles, Strings and the Early Universe---The Structure of Matter and Space-Time}.